Hurricane Laura: United States

 The governors of both Texas and Louisiana surveyed storm damage in the hardest hit parts of their respective states after the storm had passed.
 Roads in both Calcasieu and Cameron Parishes in Louisiana were impassable, cutting off road access to both Cameron and Creole.
 About 200,000 people were left without drinking water after Laura made 80 water systems inoperable.
 Additionally, some areas saw complete destruction in their power grids, and over a million people lost power.
 Some areas were expected to be without power for weeks or even months.
 Multiple homes also were uninhabitable due to air conditioning units being destroyed.
 Recovery efforts were hampered by additional rainfall in the days after Laura had passed.

 After the storm, President Donald Trump approved a post-storm major disaster declaration for 23 parishes in Louisiana on August 27.
 Two days later, he visited the areas most heavily affected by the storm, including Lake Charles in Calcasieu Parish, and Orange County.
 Trump visited the Cajun Navy, a rescue organization, and met with Governor John Bel Edwards.

 Post-storm assessments indicated extensive damage and losses to Louisiana's timber industry with some small private forest landowners reporting complete loss of their timber acreage, an outcome which they had not experienced in the aftermath of Hurricane Rita, 15 years earlier.
 Extensive damage was also reported to Louisiana's industrial facilities with one-third showing some type of damage and nine out of the 138 facilities showing critical damage, causing environmental concerns.
 Some of the most critically damaged facilities were the BioLab facility in Lake Charles and the Equistar Chemical facility in Westlake, and the Chemical Waste Management facility and the Lotte Chemical plant in Lake Charles.

 Many of the repairs in Louisiana were undone six weeks later by Hurricane Delta, which made landfall just 12 mi east of where Hurricane Laura did, with many areas in and around hard-hit Lake Charles being damaged again.

+On September 7, 2024, the Capital One Tower was imploded by a demolition crew after the property's owners, Hertz Investment Group, settled with the building's insurance provider, Zurich Insurance Group, for an undisclosed amount.
+The $7 million demolition was funded by private money secured by the Lake Charles city government.
+The future of the property remains uncertain.

 Retirement

-Due to the damage and loss of life in Louisiana and southeast Texas, the name Laura was retired from the Atlantic rotating naming lists by the World Meteorological Organization on March 17, 2021, at the joint 42nd and 43rd sessions of the RA IV hurricane committee, and will never be used again for an Atlantic hurricane.
-It will be replaced with Leah for the 2026 season.
+Due to the damage and loss of life in Louisiana and southeast Texas, the name Laura was retired from the Atlantic rotating naming lists by the World Meteorological Organization in March 2021, and will never be used again for an Atlantic tropical cyclone.
+It was replaced with Leah for the 2026 season.